How to Develop a Successful Coupon Marketing Strategy in 2021 and Increase Your Conversion Rates – The Ultimate Guide

-Note: This tactic, used by global giants, reduces the number of cart abandonments.
+Note: This tactic, used by global giants, reduces the number of cart abandonments by up to 15%.

-Divide your customers according to the revenues they bring.
+Divide your customer base according to the revenue they bring.
 Create exclusive discounts or gift cards for those who bring the highest profits.

 Note: Remember to emphasize the individual character of the discount.
 For example, add a note to the message, “Only 2% of our customers receive this discount.”

 Place a 40% coupon code on your landing page and enable customers to get a discount for the next 12 hours (Add a minimum order value to start discounting when your budget is safe.).

 Note: Flash-sales are good to use to experiment and try out new campaign ideas.

 Send unique coupons if: